Home heating systems

-If your home isn't on the gas grid, you could use electricity to heat it, as nearly every household in the UK has access to the electricity grid.
-But electrical heating can be expensive.
+If your home doesn't have mains gas, you could use electricity to heat it, as nearly every household in the UK has access to the electricity grid.
+However, electrical heating can be expensive.

 Keep reading to find out about the different ways you can heat your home using electricity.
-We also reveal the pros and cons of electric heating, plus the average electricity cost so you can check if you're paying too much.
+We also reveal the pros and cons of electric heating, plus the average cost of using electricity for heating, so you can check if you're paying too much.

 Want to cut your energy bills?
 Use our energy switching service, Which?
 Switch, to find the cheapest energy deal.

 The most cost-effective form of electric central heating uses night storage heaters.
 These heaters use electricity supplied at a cheaper ‘night-time’ rate to heat up special heat-retaining ceramic bricks.
 These bricks then heat your home around the clock using the heat stored inside them.